How to Auto Resize Row and Column

 Advance Auto Resize Column

-The merged cell width was not being prioritized.
-Hence, there are no changes in width because each column's width was calculated based on it's content width.
+The width of merged cells was not being prioritized, resulting in no changes in width because each column's width was calculated based on its content width.

-The Differences of Excel and IronXL Auto Resize
+The Differences between Excel and IronXL Auto Resize

 Rows

-Excel autofit row height function for row apply a noticeable top and bottom padding to the cell.
+The Excel autofit row height function applies a noticeable top and bottom padding to the cell.

 Excel and IronXL Aute Resize Row comparison